Local Area Walk

 To celebrate science week, reception read The Gingerbread Man and talked about what might happen if the gingerbread man fell into the water.
 We decided to see what would happen if we dunked biscuits into milk, oil and water.

-We have planned out our experiments in order to see how we can measure craters and what affects the result.
+and what affects the result.
 We had a create time changing variables and recording our average in order to make it a fair test.

 As part of our Science Week work, Year 6 learnt about Ibn Al-Haytham, the man credited with inventing the pinhole camera.
 As our Lowry portraits were so good, we couldn’t resist applying our artistic skills to this wonderful scientist too.